descostesn/chromglycomethods/figure1/F/README.md

 Writing results/union_sept2023mouse_HG1-2.bed
 ```

-### RNAPol II clustering
+### RNA Pol II clustering

-Generate a matrix with the RNAPolII bigwig using the coordinates of the union of peaks:
+Generate a matrix with the RNA Pol II bigwig using the coordinates of the union of peaks:

 ```
 #!/bin/bash